tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

   - Merkle trees that use unordered set
   - block sharding and validation
 - What can be proved?
-  - a transactrion is in the block
+  - a transaction is in the block
-  - it's inputs and outputs are or aren't in the UTXO set
+  - its inputs and outputs are or aren't in the UTXO set

 - SPV clients can be made aware of any invalidity in blocks and can’t be lied to about the UTXO set